phil-opp/blog_os/_drafts/printing-to-screen.md

 Since we imported the macros at crate level, they are available in all modules and thus provide an easy and safe interface to the VGA buffer.

 ## What's next?
-Soon we will tackle virtual memory management and map the kernel sections correctly.
-This will cause many strange bugs and boot loops.
-To understand what's going on a real debugger is indispensable.
-In the [next post] we will setup [GDB] to work with QEMU.
+In the next posts we will map the kernel pages correctly so that accessing `0x0` or writing to `.rodata` is not possible anymore.
+To obtain the loaded kernel sections we will read the multiboot information structure.
+Then we will create a paging module and use it to switch to a new page table where the kernel sections are mapped correctly.